 Some of Wix’s key ecommerce features include: the ability to sell over 100 products, creating discounts, and managing your shipping.

-If you’re looking to sell online and want a more extensive review of Wix’s ecommerce capabilities, why not check out our review of Wix eCommerce here.
+If you’re looking to sell online and want a more extensive review of Wix’s ecommerce capabilities, why not check out our review of Wix eCommerce.

-Wix is the perfect website builder if you have a few products to sell but if you sell products in bulk and want to scale, it may be worth looking at our ecommerce comparison chart where we talk about more powerful platforms, such as Shopify and BigCommerce.
+Wix is the perfect website builder if you have a few products to sell but if you sell products in bulk and want to scale, it may be worth looking at our list of the best online store builders where we talk about more powerful platforms, such as Shopify and BigCommerce.